-This post is sponsored by Rosetta Stone and features affiliate links, but as usual you get our honest opinion from services and products we’ve tried and recommend.
+This post is sponsored by Rosetta Stone and features affiliate links, but as usual, you get our honest opinion from services and products we’ve tried and recommended.

 How to find the best online language course

 Searching for the best online course that can teach Italian for travelers, we found Rosetta Stone and we liked it at first sight.
-Before I started, I was afraid to invest in an online language course and not be able to learn what I needed, or to have the feeling it was too basic.
-Luckily, it turned out that Rosetta Stone’s 25 years of experience resulted in an interactive and easy to follow learning process.
+Before I started, I was afraid to invest in an online language course and not be able to learn what I needed or have the feeling it was too basic.
+Luckily, it turned out that Rosetta Stone’s 25 years of experience resulted in an interactive and easy-to-follow learning process.
 We gave it a try.

 What we liked about the Rosetta Stone language course is that it’s all online.
-They have over 30 different languages course and you don’t need to install anything on your computer.
-You just login and start studying.
+They have over 30 different language courses and you don’t need to install anything on your computer.
+You just log in and start studying.
 The mobile app [Android & IOS] is also a handy tool, and all your learning information is synchronized across devices.

-Rosetta Stone’s language courses are now available in a subscription model, which start at a 3 month subscription for $79 usd and increase in price for longer subscriptions.
+Rosetta Stone’s language courses are now available in a subscription model, which starts at a 3-month subscription for $79 USD and increases in price for longer subscriptions.
 The great part is that you have access to the full program whether or not you’re paying for three months or two years’ worth of access.
-If you compare to the traditional language schools, it is a great value for money.
+If you compare it to the traditional language schools, it is a great value for money.
 We did three months, and I’m writing this blog post from the airport.
 Excited to arrive in Europe and try my Italian on a real trip.

 When to buy an online language course for travel